Coding-Enhanced Cooperative Jamming for Secret Communication: The MIMO Case: Optimal Power Control for the SIMO Case

 which is a max-min problem and is usually difficult to solve.
-However, we show in the following that (\ref{max_SR_new_jam2}) can be optimally solved.
-Before that, we first consider the following two problems
+However, we prove that (\ref{max_SR_new_jam2}) can be optimally solved.
+Before giving the result, we first consider the following two problems